#19 The Name Is Jack

 Can he find a new use for Willow before it's too late?

 Performed by Clive Duncan & Georgia Wall

 Photos by Paul Blakemore

 “The problem with never giving up is that forever’s a long time.”

 Pete’s organising a wedding for the Mallard family at Burrow Hill but the bride’s disappeared!
 Two years ago to the day, Pete married Babs in a glorious, tragic wedding where something similar happened.
 Today Muriel, Pete and Babs find themselves at the bottom of Burrow Hill, looking for the things they’ve lost and so much more.

 Can Lil help them before the spirits of the orchard converge and it’s all too late?

-Apples & Angels is an open-air promenade performance taking place at Burrow Hill in South Somerset.
+Apples & Angels was an open-air promenade show performed at Burrow Hill in South Somerset.

 Written by Nick White